denizpelen/riscv-hdp/week_5_task_6/README.md

 ## GTKWave Simulation
 It can be seen that our code's instructions are fetch one by one.
 ![flowchart](start.PNG)
+When the input is high, means it's raining, the buzzer output sets high.
 ![flowchart](trig1.PNG)
 ![flowchart](trig.PNG)
 ![flowchart](out_change.PNG)